BAFTA-winning director David Kerr’s first movie became 2018's highest-grossing comedy at the international box office.

-David honed his comic chops as a TV director, winning the Best Comedy BAFTA for sketch show That Mitchell and Webb Look (BBC).
+David honed his comedy chops in TV, winning Best Comedy BAFTA for directing That Mitchell and Webb Look (BBC).

 He has worked with some of Britain’s top talent including Steve Coogan, Olivia Colman, Matt Lucas and Gemma Arterton.

-As lead director of student house-share comedy Fresh Meat (C4/Hulu), David gave Jack Whitehall his first acting job.
+As lead director of student house-share comedy Fresh Meat (C4/Hulu), David brought together the cast and set the show's style.

-The show won 6 awards, including the RTS Award for Best Comedy.
+The show won 6 awards, including the RTS for Best Comedy.

-David also helmed all six films in the first season of the multi award-winning darkly comic anthology Inside No.9 (BBC/Hulu) - and returned to direct two films in the fourth season, including series-opener Zanzibar, starring two Rory Kinnears.
+David also helmed all six films in the first season of the multi award-winning anthology Inside No.9 (BBC/Hulu) - and returned to direct two films in the fourth season, including series-opener Zanzibar, starring two Rory Kinnears.

-He started acting and directing plays at Cambridge University, where he graduated with a first class degree in Classics.
+He started acting and directing plays at Cambridge University, graduating with a first class degree in Classics.